agileinfoways/spring-boot-demo/README.md

 <img src="docs/images/clean-architecture-diagram-2.png" alt="clean-architecture-diagram-2.png" width="700">

 ##### Core: Entities
+* Core entites belong to common module
 * Represent your domain object
 * Apply only logic that is applicable in general to the whole entity (e.g. validating the format of an hostname)
 * Plain java objects: no frameworks, no annotations

 ##### Core: Use Cases
+* Core Use case belongs to business and validation is perform on service classes.
 * Represent your business actions, it’s what you can do with the application.
 Expect one use case for each business action
 * Pure business logic, plain java (expect maybe some utils libraries like StringUtils)
 * Define interfaces for the data that they need in order to apply some logic.
 One or more dataproviders will implement the interface, but the use case doesn’t know where the data is coming from